ramit21/machine-learning-python/deep-learning/README.md

 **Optimization Functions**: Used to speed up gradient descent, by speeding up when on a slope, and slowing down when reaching a bottom. **Adam** is a popular choice of optimising function.

-**Dropout**: With thousands of weights to tune, overfitting is a problem.
-To minimise overfitting, ignore x% of neurons at each stage.
-This is known as 'dropout'.
+**Regularisation** = prevent overfitting.
+With thousands of weights to tune, overfitting is a problem.
+Dropout and early stopping are 2 common techniques for regularisation:

+1. **Dropout** = Ignore x% of neurons at each stage.
-**Early-Stopping**: Another approach to minimise overfitting is 'Early-stopping' (stop processing input data once performance starts dropping).
+2. **Early-Stopping** = Stop processing input data once performance starts dropping.

 **Learning Rate and batch size**: As part of gradient descent, we start at a random point and sample different solutions (weights) to minimise some cost function.
 How far apart these samples are - is known as learning rate.
 Small learning rate may take too long to find the optimal solution, and a large learning rate can lead to overshooting the optimal solution.